Quiet Quitting in Medicine

 It comes down to a lack of control.
 Physicians used to have the highest autonomy of any profession.
 Now, do you think you have more autonomy than our predecessors?

 Why quiet quitting right now?
-Because now, more than ever, physicians feel out of control—of their schedule, of their time, and, most importantly, of our sacred relationship with the patient.
+More than ever, physicians feel out of control—of their schedule, time, and, most importantly, of our sacred relationship with the patient.
 We are nauseous and discouraged that we cannot have better clinical relationships due to the healthcare system itself.

-Finally, quiet quitting normalizes the feeling that we are being taken advantage of.
+Finally, quiet quitting normalizes the feeling of being taken advantage of.
 Physicians are being squeezed from all directions.

 Yet, ultimately, It provides a sense of hope, an urgent call to look for something more aligned with our actual values and beliefs.